- Originally barred from using the PPP program and the Employee Retention Credit (ERC) together, subsequent legislation removed that stipulation.

 One of the biggest questions business owners have for us is, “How quickly can I receive ERC funds?”
 The IRS was tasked with administering COVID relief funds, in addition to its regular tax work.
 Consequently, the IRS is behind on processing claims.
 Strike estimates that companies can receive ERC funds within 4-12 months.

 Strike aligns itself with the taxpayer.
 We want to get you the money you deserve within the full extent of the IRS code.
-If you think you qualify for the Employee Retention Tax Credit, give one of our tax experts a call.
+If you think you qualify for the Employee Retention Tax Credit in 2023, give one of our tax experts a call.
 Put your business on the road to recovery today.